clauswilke/GBM_genomics/README.md

 ## POSTER ##
 ############

--- these are the files uesd to generate a poster on this work presented at the Big Data in Biology symposium -- they were all created and run on a Macbook
+-- these are the files used to generate a poster on this work presented at the Big Data in Biology symposium -- they were all created and run on a Macbook

+1. BigData2015.key is the poster in Keynote
+2. BigData2015.pages is the text only
+3. BigData2015.pdf is the pdf for printing